-St James’s will be hosting a series of the enchanting light installations, including Turner prize nominee Tracey Emin’s ‘Be Faithful to Your Dreams’ at St James’s Church and Artist Stéphane Masson’s ‘Supercube’ in St James’s Market, an interactive sculpture formed from glowing Kilner jars containing miniature wonders.
+St James’s hosted a series of the enchanting light installations, including Turner prize nominee Tracey Emin’s ‘Be Faithful to Your Dreams’ at St James’s Church and Artist Stéphane Masson’s ‘Supercube’ in St James’s Market, an interactive sculpture formed from glowing Kilner jars containing miniature wonders.

-The chilly January nights make the perfect backdrop for the Lumiere London light installations.
-For those wanting to refuel and warm up, St James’s Market restaurants are the perfect place.
-Indulge in Aquavit’s cosy Nordic fare or Japanese set menus for £13 in Anzu.
+The chilly January nights made the perfect backdrop for the Lumiere London light installations.
+For those wanting to refuel and warm up, St James’s Market restaurants were the perfect place.
+With people indulging in Aquavit’s cosy Nordic fare and Japanese set menus.

 Harmonic Portal by Chris Plant (UK), St James’s Church, Jermyn Street